aayushvbw/System-Control-thorugh-Hand-Gesture/README.md

 This project is only for learning concepts of openCV, Mediapipe and some more libraries.

 ----------- Requirements ----------------------

 It will run on Python 8 due to the libraries.
-It will not run on the latest version for now.
+Note - It will not run on the latest version for now.
+You need a well lit room.